kzon/technopark-sem1-hovertaxi/README.md

 ## Usage

 It is recommended to use Docker to launch this project.
+Go to project directory and execute:

 ```bash
 ./docker/bin/start.sh